peakshift/bitcoin-ux/payments/receive.md

 -->

 Every payment starts with the receiver generating an address.
-When receieving bitcoin there are typically two critical parts that need to be communicated: the address, and also often the amount.
+When receieving bitcoin there are typically two critical parts that need to be communicated though, the address, and amount.

 Properties of a payment request
 - Address (required)